FULU-Foundation/CRW-Extension/CONTRIBUTING.md

 If you still need clarification:
 - Open a new [issue](https://github.com/FULU-Foundation/CRW-Extension/issues/new).
-- Provide as much context as you can, including your environment (OS, browser, project setup).
+- Provide as much context as you can, including your environment (OS, browser, project setup, etc).

 We will review the issue as soon as possible.